-- The lessee should notify BOEM by phone within 24 hours of any post-review discovery. - BOEM should notify the appropriate parties within 48 hours of any post-review discovery, in accordance with 36 CFR 800.13(3). - The person(s) conducting the archaeological survey and preparing the archaeological report should meet the Secretary of the Interior's Professional Qualifications Standards (48 FR 44738- 44739) and exhibit experience in conducting high-resolution marine geophysical surveys, and processing and interpretation of the HRG data for archaeological potential. - The lessee should prepare two versions of the archaeological report for BOEM, including one without sensitive site location and religious use information that is appropriate for public dissemination. - Proposed modifications to the lessee's SAP or COP, and any additional information requested by BOEM should be incorporated into a revised report. - In addition to BOEM's Guidelines for Providing Geological and Geophysical, Hazards, and Archaeological Information Pursuant to 30 CFR Part 585, reports should be prepared in accordance with DE SHPO's Guidelines for Architectural and Archaeological Surveys in Delaware with appropriate site forms. - A marine archaeologist should be on board the survey vessel during data collection, for quality control purposes. - A single Native American representative acceptable to the leadership of the Narragansett Indian Tribe, the Shinnecock Indian Nation, and the Lenape Tribe of Delaware should be allowed to monitor archaeological survey and geotechnical testing. - The lessee should hold pre-survey meetings to discuss the survey plan with BOEM and with the single Native American representative. - The lessee and its marine archaeologist should certify in its archaeological reports submitted with its SAP and COP that geotechnical sampling activities did not impact historic properties identified in the HRG surveys.
+- The lessee should notify BOEM by phone within 24 hours of any post-review discovery. - BOEM should notify the appropriate parties via telephone and email within 48 hours of any post-review discovery. - Where the post-review discoveries clause refers to halting any seafloor/bottom-disturbing activities, this should include all activities within a 50-meter (m; 164-foot [ft]) buffer zone around the maximum discernible extent of the resource. - The person(s) preparing the archaeological report should meet the Secretary of the Interior's Professional Qualifications Standards for Archaeology (48 FR 44738-44739) and exhibit experience conducting high-resolution marine geophysical surveys including the acquisition, processing, and archaeological interpretation of magnetometer, side scan sonar, and seismic reflection data. - A single Native American representative acceptable to the leadership of the Narragansett Indian Tribe, the Shinnecock Indian Nation, and the Lenape Tribe of Delaware should be allowed to monitor archaeological survey and geotechnical testing. - The lessee and its archaeologist should hold pre-survey meetings as early as possible in the planning process to discuss the survey plan with BOEM and with the single Native American representative. - The lessee and its archaeologist should certify in the lessee's archaeological reports (by submitting a signed statement with its SAP and COP), that the marine geophysical survey (including data acquisition patterning and instrumentation) was designed in consultation with the archaeologist to meet the specific requirements of marine archaeological surveys, and that the archaeologist was afforded an opportunity to be present onboard the survey vessel during data collection to inspect data quality.
+That statement should also describe any variances from the archaeological survey plan that occurred or problems that were encountered during data acquisition, processing, and analyses.